 Brownes also required an agile system that could be scaled across business units with the acquisition of award-winning West N Fresh Gourmet Yoghurt and Casa Dairy.
-With IT a critical part of company operations, it was important the infrastructure could be scaled quickly and seamlessly.

-The underlying principle for Brownes’ selection of their infrastructure and technology partner was reliability.
+The underlying principle for Brownes selection of their infrastructure and technology partner was reliability.
 Brad put it candidly, “if we go offline for an extended period, we stop supplying milk and the shops will start running out.
-Survivability is key - cows never stop giving milk!”
+Survivability is key - cows never stop giving milk!”.

 To ensure the best outcome, Brownes spent quite some time aligning IT goals to what the business wanted to achieve and compared proposed solutions.
 In the end they chose Vocus because the company could support their entire infrastructure and offer the support Brownes needed throughout the migration process.